ataylor89/diary/README.md

 I think that terrorists in the US military force China and Saudi Arabia to buy meat by threatening to torture female hostages

 I think that terrorists in the US military weaponized torture to force countries like China and Saudi Arabia to buy meat

+## Wednesday August 20 2025

+I claimed that the US government is the biggest cause of the meat industry

+There are many reasons I make this claim

+First, I am a victim of presidential crime and this makes me sure that the US government is corrupt

+Second, Aaron Schwartz is a victim of the US government and this make me sure that the US government is corrupt

+(Aaron Schwartz is one of my best friends and he's a member of my nuclear family)

+Third, Donald Trump is a proof that the US government is corrupt

+So this really shows that the US government is corrupt

+If the US government is corrupt, then I think that it's the biggest cause of the meat industry